memfault/interrupt/_drafts/embedded-async-rust.md

 Next, we have a small change in our `blinky` task.
 We've added a check to see if the LED should be blinking.
 If it should, we toggle the LED.
 If not, we do nothing.
-This is a simple way to pause the blinking of the LED when the button
+This is a simple way to pause the blinking of the LED when we press the button.

 ```rust
 #[embassy_executor::task]